CloudSlang/CloudSlang.github.io/app/markdowns/slang.md

 EVENT_ACTION_ERROR|Exception in action execution|[EXCEPTION]
 SLANG_EXECUTION_EXCEPTION|Exception in previous step|[EXCEPTION]

+##SLANG Best Practices
+The following is a list of best practices for authoring SLANG files.

+-	The namespace for a file is identical to the folder structure in which the file resides in the project.
+-	File names are all lowercase with words separated by an underscore (_).
+-	A flow or operation has the same name as the file it is in.
+-	Each file has one flow, one operation or a map of system variables.
+-	Flows and operations reside together in the same folders.
+-	System variables reside in separate folders.
+-	Flow and operation files begin with a commented description and list of annotated inputs, outputs and results.
+  - Optional parameters and default values are noted.

+Note: In future releases some of the above best practices may be required by the SLANG compiler.

 ##SLANG CLI
 There two ways to get started with the SLANG CLI.
 You can either download it pre-built from the **score** website or build it yourself.